 We produce 25% of our Nitric Oxide in the sinuses but only when we breathe through the nose.
 Nitric Oxide is key to athletic endurance and strength, regulation of blood pressure, arterial inflammation, sleep quality and memory.
 Males may appreciate Nitric Oxide’s ability to relax and open blood vessels throughout the body.

 How to Tape Your Mouth at Night

 Somnifix is the tape you want.
 It’s feather light but strong enough to stay on all night.
-Buy it at Somnifix or on Amazon.
+You can only buy it directly from Somnifix.